neildeo05/portable-fridge-python/README.md

     - Click on generate private key, and wait for the install to finish
     - Move the resulting json file to your project directory
     - Change the name to private-key.json
+3. Creating a python script
+    - This will be done in the meeting.
+If you miss the meeting, please contact Neil or Arihan to get the details